 Pictured here is salmon being cold smoked prior to canning.

-With the use of the AMNPS my options are doubled.
 The pellet smoker can be used with any of the units when a lighter smoke is desired.

 Using a Smoking Gun to pump cold smoke into a cold Cookshack Amerique.